Teekay: Offshore operations

 In September 2017, Brookfield Business partners LP completed a $640 million equity investment in Teekay Offshore Partners L.P., acquiring 60% of the common units of Teekay Offshore.
 In April 2019, Teekay sold all remaining interests in Teekay Offshore to Brookfield for a further $100 million, signaling their exit from the Offshore space.

 LNG shipping

 In 2004, Teekay entered LNG shipping business with acquisition of Naviera Tapias, and publicly listed Teekay LNG Partners on the New York Stock Exchange in 2005.
 Teekay LNG Partners expanded business in 2005 after being awarded major long-term LNG contracts in Qatar and Indonesia.

+A short time after October 2011, Teekay acquired Maersk's LNG carrier business of eight vessels in a deal worth $1.4 billion, as the latter exited the LNG space.
+Peter Evensen said that the Teekay LNG fleet at the time numbered to 45 vessels.